 This is my least favourite type of sponsorship portfolio: One that is built primarily around blocking competitors, not creating gains for your brand.

 Come on, people!
 Play your own game!
-Investing $100,000 in an event that is wrong for your brand, just to keep your competitors out is a colossal waste.
+Investing $100,000 in a property that is wrong for your brand, just to keep your competitors out is a colossal waste.
 You may stop them from benefitting from that sponsorship, but they have literally thousands of other options, and you can’t block them all.

 Imagine, instead, that you could spend that $100,000 on something that was absolutely perfect for your brand, and that you created a fantastic leverage program around it.
 I can guarantee that the benefit to your brand will far, far outweigh any benefit your brand may enjoy by blocking your competition.